antixenoinitiative/axiwiki/builds.md

 # Spire Builds
 Thargoid Spire sites are low-threat conflict zones where Orthrus-type interceptors come and go regularly.
 Combat in Spire sites assists with the recapturing of systems from Titans.
 When engaged, Orthrus will summon packs of Scouts, and occasionally a Cyclops, to defend them.
 Combat bonds for Orthrus kills are especially high (currently 40 million credits but imminently dropping to 15 million).

 As with all Thargoid ships, due to the **77% resistance** to human weapons it is very inefficient to use normal weapons against them.
 Orthrus have a particularly strong shield, and will fire both a shutdown field, and an anti-Guardian field, when engaged.
 The shutdown field can be countered with a Shutdown Field Neutraliser.
-The anti-Guardian field immediately starts eroding the guardian moduesl and weapons of its target, and cannot be countered.
+The anti-Guardian field immediately starts eroding the guardian modules and weapons of its target, and cannot be countered.
 This means when weapons are subjected to the anti-Guardian field, the CMDR is in a race against time to destroy the Orthrus before their weapons completely fial.

 ## Extra Modules Suggested
 - **Caustic Sink Launcher** - Thargoids emit caustic clouds when they die, and taking caustic damage is inevitable.